GGROM1/schemantic/README.md

 ### Where to get your OpenAPI schema

-You can point Type-Sync at any reachable OpenAPI 3.x JSON.
+You can point Schemantic at any reachable OpenAPI 3.x JSON.
 Common frameworks expose it at predictable URLs:

 - FastAPI (default): http://localhost:8000/openapi.json
 - ASP.NET Core (.NET): https://localhost:5001/swagger/v1/swagger.json